OmarThinks/OmarThinks/README.md

   which specialized in Surveying and Remote Sensing.
 - **[Full Stack Web Development Nano Degree](https://graduation.udacity.com/confirm/ELAEXGHP)**

+- **Military Service**: Completed.
+One year.
+From 1st of June 2019 until 1st of June 2020.

 ## Experiences:

 - **Interview Engineer at <a href="https://karat.com/">Karat</a>.** (From April 2022 until now)